 Both of these Diamond econets pass the finger test.
 I bought these in Bunnings.

 - Diamond Econetting Crop Protection.
-The first net comes in a 4x4m square for about $29.97.
-It has the advantage of being hail-proof, and it’s what the commercial apple orchard up the read form us use to protect their apples from the flocks of birds that come every Autumn.
+The first net comes in a 4x4m square for about A$29.97.
+It has the advantage of being hail-proof, and it’s what the commercial apple orchard up the road from us use to protect their apples from the flocks of birds that come every Autumn.

 - Diamond Econetting Anti Bird Net.
-The first net comes in a 4x4m square for about $15.90, and 4x10m rectangle for about $29.90.
+The second net comes in a 4x4m square for about A$15.90, and 4x10m rectangle for about $29.90.
 It’s cheaper than the crop protection netting, but still wildlife friendly.